rhberro/vimcredible/README.md

 # Vimcredible

-This is not a plugin, it's only my personal ~/.vim/ folder.
+This is not a plugin, it's only my personal ~/.vim/ folder (actually working with JavaScript).

 ---